 Speaking of eco-centric, Huel RTD has a very low carbon footprint.
 A primary goal within their overall mission.

-Before getting started on this, I’m very curious about the mouth feel.
-Huel & Huel Black Edition have a very thick, textural mouth feel, one that you either like, or absolutely hate.
+Before getting started on this, I’m very curious about the mouthfeel.
+Huel Powder & Huel Black Edition have a very thick, textural mouthfeel, one that you either like, or absolutely hate.
 So it will be interesting to see if Huel RTD was made to be smooth, or doubled down on making it like the powder.

 What I like